gunthercox/iot-analytics/readme.md

 # Apps

-This project includes an `apps` submodule which adds support for integration with the [Zorg](https://github.com/zorg-framework/zorg) robotics framework.
+This project includes an `apps` module which adds support for integration with the [Zorg](https://github.com/zorg-framework/zorg) robotics framework.

 # Roadmap